bexxmodd/bexxmodd/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/bexxmodd/bexxmodd.svg?cache=remove)

-I'm a Software Engineer at Google and Master\'s candidate in Computer Science from the University of Pennsylvania.
-In my professional career I write code for Android devices but in my personal time I work on projects with Rust and Kotlin.
+I'm a Software Engineer at Google where I build client-side infrastructure to create the seamless integration of Google Assistant on various devices and also supercharge them with LLMs.
+My problem-solving powers extends to Kotlin, Java, C++, Rust, and Python, where I bring innovative solutions.

 Currently I'm taking Web Systems class and mastering Kotlin.
 I write logs about opinions, guides, and tutorials about various technologies on my [blog](https://www.bexxmodd.com/logs)